Get new content delivered directly to your inbox.

 “Yes.”

-Her lips curling in a sneer.
-She shook her head vigorously.
+Her lips curled in a sneer.
 “I don’t believe you.
-Whoever you are, you’ve been sent by my enemies and—”
+Whoever you are, you’ve been sent by my enemies—”

 “That’s true, in a sense,” he conceded, cocking his head in thought.

-Meghan gasped and stumbled back, she whirled around toward the window, but no sooner had she turned than saw him crouching there in the sill, looking almost amused.
+Meghan turned and made for the window, but no sooner had she turned than he was there, crouching on the sill, looking almost amused.

-“You cannot fight this, child!
+“You cannot flee!
 I’m sorry, but your time has come.”

 Meghan’s heart pounded and she could feel her limbs trembling.
 Death stepped down from the window and approached her, pity crossing his face again.